 Q: How do you age your guards

 A: multi step methods.
 I recreate what I think happens to guards in time.
 Celluloid takes dyes quite well.
 It can be colored, stained, cracked, warped.
 This is why I made them.
 You can make them look exactly like the originals because they are originals.
 It takes a little time and expereince.
 I age these new guards quite significantly and they end up looking great.
 There is no easy method, you have to know the material and go with it.
 I get asked the "how" all the time.
 Good aging is a skill like anything else.
 You have to have the hours of hands on to get it right.
 I cant just tell somebody how in 3 easy steps.
 There is no secret - time and experience, thats it.

 Q: Can you make me a lefty, Tele, Pbass guard?

 A: No. This was a difficult project with some customs issues.
 The big blocks of celluloid from Italy had to be processed into sheets in the USA.
 I am in Canada and there was confusion with customs as to whether the laminated sheets were a "finished good" or "Raw Material".
 This project was 2 years in the making at that point and I needed to get this wrapped.
 So all the sheet was cut into the 3 Strat varieties as those were the templates I had 100% ready.
 Cut into guards the classification was "finished good" thus problem free for border crossing.
 An important note as this also applies when shipped to you.
 Cut guards are finished musical instrument parts and there are no problems with import/export as such.

 The plan was to do another batch later for Tele, Lefty, Pbass etc. Unfortunately the Italian factory has now closed.
 That's it for real celluloid.
-I have a small selection of white and black I use to recreate vintage Gibson stuff.
-That's a made to order thing.
+One batch 2008, never another.

 Q: Why are your guards so much $